-- The icon expands the Video Session application tile to the full screen. - The icon collapses the tile back to its original size. - The icon expands the tile vertically.
-If the tile expands it covers the tile above or below, depending on whether you are expanding the top or bottom quarter tile. - The icon sets the tile to quarter tile size.
+- The icon expands the Video Session application tile to the full screen.
+The icon collapses the tile back to its original size. - The con expands the tile vertically.
+If the tile expands, it covers the tile above or below, depending on whether you are expanding the top or bottom quarter tile.
+The con sets the tile to quarter tile size.